swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 $ sudo xattr -r -d com.apple.quarantine /path/to/GRAALVM_HOME
 ```

-On MacOS, when you extract the downloaded GraalVM (the core download, not the language packages), the path is slightly different to Linux.
+On MacOS, when you extract the downloaded GraalVM (the core download, not the language modules), the path is slightly different to Linux.
 For example:

 ~~~ {.bash}
 # Using the JDK11 version.